twolfson/nine-track/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via [grunt](https://github.com/gruntjs/grunt) and test via `npm test`.
+Lint via `npm run lint` and test via `npm test`.

 ## License
 All work up to and including `87a024b` is owned by Uber under the [MIT license][].